 To change the info of each pin as you place it, simply press ‘Tab’ and the properties tab will pause the placement and allow you to edit the desired designators.
 Here is what the end result will look like:

 Once the symbol is finalized, we can now integrate it with our previously created PCB footprint!

 To add a previously created footprint to the newly created schematic symbol, simply navigate to the button on the lower portion of the screen ‘Add Footprint’.

-Navigate to the in which it is stored and select ‘OK’.
+Navigate to the library in which it is stored and select ‘OK’.
 And there you have it.

 Footprint addition to the symbol

 You now have a fully functional part that can be placed on a schematic and a PCB!

 Getting bogged down with part libraries isn’t the greatest feeling, nor is having to create part symbols from scratch.
 Utilizing great features within Altium Designer, however, makes creating a schematic symbol a breeze.

 With the time you save and the freedom to design with any part (whether it’s in the library or not) will allow you to create nearly anything under the sun with ease.
 If you want to know more about how Altium Designer can make your design life easier, talk to an expert at Altium today.